artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 ---

-## Known Limitations
+## Best Results

-- **CUDA-only**: Qwen3-TTS is designed for NVIDIA GPUs.
-CPU inference is extremely slow and not recommended.
+- **GPU recommended:** Runs best on an NVIDIA GPU (Colab T4 works well).
+CPU is not practical for voice cloning.  ￼
-- **Mac local support**: Apple Silicon (MPS) support is experimental and not currently documented here.
-This project focuses on Colab for reliability.
+- **Preset voices:** Preset speakers are strongest in their native accents/languages—try a few for best English results.  ￼
-- **English quality varies by model**: Preset voices are strongest in their native languages.
-English works well, but results may vary by speaker.
+- **Long narration:** Generate long scripts in segments (e.g., 30–90 seconds) for smoother iteration.

-- **Long-form generation**: Very long passages (>1–2 minutes) should be generated in segments for stability.
+> **Note:** While our development platform is Apple Silicon, (MPS) is experimental; this guide focuses on Colab for consistency.

 ---